 Pensions are long term investments.
 You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

-If you employ at least one person, you may have to enrol them into a workplace pension, under the Pensions Act 2008.
+If you employ at least one person, you are likely to have to enrol them into your workplace pension under the Pensions Act 2008.
 This is known as 'automatic enrolment' and applies to every employer, no matter what business you are in.

-The date you have to start enrolling your employees will depend on the size of your business.
-This is known as the 'staging date'.
+The date you start enrolling employees is known as the 'staging date'.